 To list the plugins used on a site and display the related security vulnerabilities, run the following command:

 You can see on the image that wpscan detected a vulnerable plugin (comment-rating) with a link to the SQL injection type flaw, this flaw can be exploited to have full control of the given database FunInformatique .
-Don't worry I have it off.
+Don't worry, I've disabled it.

 Crack administrator password

-To get the administrator password, we are going to use brute force on the administration interface.
+To get the administrator password, we will use brute force on the administration interface.

 For that, there is no doubt that we will need what is called a dictionary.
 In the case of a bruteforce attack, the dictionary presents the list of possibilities that the generator will try to use to break into the remote system.
 In summary, this is the list of tested passwords.